Welcome to Year 6!

-Our two classes are Hawks class with Mr Way and Kestrels class with Miss Oliver.
-Our teaching assistants are Mrs Searle and Mrs Hall with support from Mrs Bulla and Mrs Vaughan.
+Our two classes are Hawks class with Mrs MacTaggart and Kestrels class with Mr Belton.
+Our teaching assistants are Mrs Jones and Mrs Searle.

-Our topic is ‘Spies, Secrets and Survival’, where we learn about World War II and the plight of refugees from then until the modern day.
+Our project this term is based around World War II and the plight of refugees from then until the modern day.
 Using this as a stimulus, we will investigate the question ‘What does it mean to belong?’
-We use the books ‘Letters from the Lighthouse’, ‘Rose Blanche’ and ‘Erika’s Story’ as a basis for our writing.
+We use the texts ‘Letters from the Lighthouse’ and ‘Refugee’ as the main basis for our writing.
 As part of our RE curriculum, we learn about Creation.
 In science, we study our circulatory system and the function of the heart.
 In the second half term, we focus on electricity including its safe use.
 An overview of the curriculum can be found on the website at https://www.stwilfrids-hh.school/web/year_six/363095

-KS2 Superstar worship takes place on Friday mornings, where one member of each class is chosen to receive a certificate for how they have demonstrated our school values that week.
+KS2 celebration worship takes place on Friday mornings, where one member of each class is chosen to receive a certificate for how they have demonstrated our school values that week.
 The work of these children is shared and the rest of the key stage has a chance to hear about their achievements.

 Even when your child enjoys reading and reads well on their own, they still need to read aloud all the way through their Key Stage Two years.
 Books can be borrowed from the school library – each class will visit once a week – and each year group has a selection of books that your child can borrow and read at home.
 Every time your child reads at home, you (or your child) should log this using BoomReader BoomReader — The Digital Reading Record.
 BoomReader also has a free app which can be downloaded through the Apple App Store or Google Play.
 The school code is 39826 and your child’s login has already been sent home.
 If you need this again, please email the year six address and we can provide this for you.
-In KS2, children will be awarded house points for every occasion that they read at home.
-When children have finished a chapter book, they need to record the title of the book at the back of the reading diary so we have a record of the types of book they are reading.
+In KS2, children will be awarded value points for every occasion that they read at home.
+When children have finished a chapter book, they need to click the option on BoomReader that allows them to show they have completed the book so we have a record of the types of book they are reading.

-In Year 6, children can earn ‘Reading Rewards’ time, for reading at home and recording it in their reading records.
-To receive this reward time, children need to read at home on at least six occasions during the week and log these. logging can be done by an adult or child using the BoomReader website or app.
+In Year 6, children can earn ‘Reading Rewards’ time, for reading at home and recording it on BoomReader.
+To receive this reward time, children need to read at home on at least five occasions during the week and log these. logging can be done by an adult or child using the BoomReader website or app.
 We also give children the opportunity to log the reading in school.

-The English homework is set each month and is usually a written task, based on a prompt such as an element of grammar or punctuation.
+English homework is set each month and is usually a written task, based on a prompt, such as a story opening or illustration.
 In addition, children will be set spellings to practise and these will be tested on a Thursday in Kestrels class and Friday in Hawks class.
 These will be a mixture of words from the statutory ‘word lists’ and those with particular spelling patterns.
-A copy of the ‘word lists’ will be sent home with your child during the next week.
-These words will be tested in the English homework books, so that you can see how your child is progressing.

 All children are expected to complete and hand their homework in on time.
 If children are finding it difficult to complete their homework at home, they can choose to attend ‘Learning Links’ (homework club) for part of their lunchtime where they can receive support with their homework.

-PE in Kestrels class is usually on a Monday and a Friday; PE in Hawks class is usually on a Thursday and Friday.
-Please can your child have their PE kit in school every day.
-PE kits will be sent home to be washed on the last day of each half term.
-If there is any reason why your child cannot participate in a PE session, please let the class teacher know through the Home/School contact book.
+PE in both classes is on a Tuesday and a Thursday so please ensure your child comes into school in PE kits on those days each week.
+If there is any reason why your child cannot participate in a PE session, please let the class teacher know through the year six email address.
 As an alternative, or in addition to plimsolls, sports trainers are allowed in the Juniors.
 These are particularly useful during the winter months as it allows the field to be used for outside PE.
-PE is only cancelled in the event of heavy rain, icy or extremely cold conditions, therefore a pair of jogging bottoms (ideally navy).
+PE is only cancelled in the event of heavy rain, icy or extremely cold conditions, therefore children can wear a a pair of jogging bottoms (ideally navy).
 Children should wear school sweatshirts for PE.
 Children with pierced ears must be able to remove their own earrings or cover these with tape.

 Water bottles and snacks

-Please remember to bring in a water bottle and a healthy fruit or savoury snack (for example, fresh fruit, a bagel, raisins) for break time.
+Please remember to bring in a water bottle and a healthy fruit or savoury snack (for example, fresh fruit, a bagel, raisins etc) for break time.
 Please ensure any snacks and packed lunches are both nut and egg free.

 Please ensure your child has a waterproof coat in school every day.
 All clothing, including PE kit, should be labelled with your child’s surname.
 Children are expected to wear sensible, black shoes as part of the school uniform.
 Lost property is located in the first aid area by the Y5/6 doors to the KS2 playground.

-We are looking forward to a great Autumn term.
-If at any point you have a message for your child’s teacher, please write it in their home/school diary, as they are checked at the start of each day.
+If at any point you have a message for your child’s teacher, please email email@example.com, as emails are checked daily.